zcorr/ConceptOfRandom/README.md

 Using Dice, Maks had the idea to implement various dice games.
 This proved a challenge, so, while the groundwork was created, no games were implemented.

 #### Timer
 The timer implementation is also lumped in with the rest of the simulations, as its entirely local.
 Using the **Observer** pattern, there's a `TimerTracker` that's an observable and may be observed by `TimerObserver`s.
-In TimerTracker, you can add observers, start a timer to notify the observers, and remove the observers.
+In `TimerTracker`, you can add observers, start a timer to notify the observers, and remove the observers.

 ### UI
 The UI was implemented using the console renderer, separating View and Controller into their own sections.